Soft/xcolor/README.md

 In the output, we get the contents of the red color channel formatted in binary and padded with zeroes to be sixteen characters long.

+### Saving to Selection

+By default, the selected color is printed to the standard output.
+By specifying the `-s` flag, `xcolor` can be instructed to instead save the color to X11's selection.